jonataseduardo/guardrails/docs/pydoc_google.md

 ### 3.3 Error Messages

-Write a example python of error message that following the rules:

 Error messages, such as message strings on exceptions like `ValueError`, or messages shown to the user, should adhere to three guidelines:

 1. The message should accurately reflect the specific error condition.